mattmuroya/poet-instant-messenger/README.md

 ### 4. Run the guest account utility

-The `server/utils` directory contains several utilities for populating the database with test and demo data.
-You only need to worry about `guest.js`.
+The `server/utils` directory contains several utilities for populating the database with test and demo data. `guest.js` sets up the guest account only.
 There is a predefined NPM script which will initialize the guest account with the password you specified in your `.env` files.
+Running this script is also a good way to test your database connection.

+1. Open a new terminal window.
-1. `cd` in to the `server` directory and run the guest script.
+2. `cd` in to the `server` directory and run the guest script.

    ```console
    $ npm run guest
    ```

-If the operation fails, double-check that the connection string you provided contains the correct database credentials.
+If the operation fails with a MongoDB-related error, double-check that the connection string you provided contains the correct database credentials.

 ### 5. Start the application